Wednesday, March 11, 2026

 To suggest a presentation subject, email conferences@hgluk.com.

-The deadline for submissions is 14 February 2026.
+The deadline for submitting proposals is 30 January 2026.

 The Severn Crossing: Cable Inspection and Heavy Traffic Management